-Value the Voice of Customer
+Value the Voice of Customer | A Workplace Blog

 By: Beth Schaefer Director, Institute for Professional Development

 It happened again last week.
 I was at a meeting where a policy revision was announced.
 As the policy changes were being laid out, several people in the room had questions that did not have answers.
-It became clear to me that the customer had not been included with the policy redesign.
+It became clear to me that the customer had not been included in the policy redesign.

 And, it eventually became clear to the person presenting the new policy.
 As the questions were being asked, I could see the “ah ha moment” occur.
 The lightbulb went on that the policy had addressed a symptom of the problem and not the actual root cause of the problem.
-So much so that the person actually said, “the real problem here is….”
+So much so that the person said, “The real problem here is….”
 The policy went back to the drawing board.

 I get it…

-• You already have a pretty clear idea of what will work and getting customers involved takes time – You can roll things out faster if you just do it.
+- You already have a pretty clear idea of what will work and getting customers involved takes time – You can roll things out faster if you just do it.

-• Not every little change needs to be a big deal.
+- Not every little change needs to be a big deal.

 I, too, am tempted to just get things done.
 I love crossing tasks off my checklist.
 I want to skip the meetings, the feedback, the extra time and extra steps – besides, it is not like I can every make everybody happy.